IanSkelskey/IanSkelskey/README.md

 ### Hello, I'm Ian Skelskey 👋

-I'm a software engineering student set to graduate from Arizona State University in October 2023.
-I hold an associate's degree in computer science/mathematics from Tunxis Community College.
-I'm passionate about coding, game development, and building impactful projects.
+I'm a software engineer and creative living in Connecticut.
+I have a B.S. in software engineering from Arizona State University and an A.S. in computer science and mathematics from CT State Tunxis.
+I've always had a strong interest in video games, leading me to explore game design and development.
+Right now, I'm focused on creating games using Love2D and Lua and web apps with React.
+I'm looking to join a company that values creativity and innovation.
+I hope you find my portfolio engaging and reflective of my skills.

 ![Profile View Counter](https://komarev.com/ghpvc/?username=IanSkelskey&color=blue&style=for-the-badge)

 #### 🎯 Goals

-- Actively seeking software engineering/app developer positions starting in October 2023.
+- Actively seeking software engineering/app developer positions.
-- Completing CS50's Introduction to Game Development course by December 2023.
+- Completing CS50's Introduction to Game Development course.
-- Aiming to have a successful holiday toy drive this year.
+- Completing my online portfolio [here](https://ianskelskey.github.io/).

 #### 👨‍💻 Technologies